-BBVA's priority is to avoid foreclosures and thus allow its customers to maintain ownership of their homes.
-Since the start of the crisis, BBVA has helped more than 85,000 families through agreements to adapt repayments on their mortgage loans with the Bank to their new ability to pay.
+BBVA's priority is to avoid foreclosure proceedings and therefore help customers maintain ownership of their homes.
+Since the beginning of the crisis, BBVA has been helping its customers adjust their mortgage loan payments to their new payment capacities through refinancing.
+Currently, more than 84,000 families have a current refinancing plan for their debt with BBVA.

-These 85,000 families have been able to retain ownership over their homes, which is the main goal of BBVA's Framework for Social Housing, while complying with their obligations as debtors.
+These families have been able to retain ownership over their homes, which is the main goal of BBVA's Framework for Social Housing, while complying with their obligations as debtors.